Testing for Coronavirus (COVID-19)

 University Hospitals Offers Drive-Through COVID-19 Testing

-If you suspect you have coronavirus because of symptoms or your recent travel history, the first step is to call your physician’s office or use UH Virtual Visit.
-Your physician will determine your risk, the level of care you need and whether you should be tested for COVID-19.
+If you suspect you have coronavirus because of symptoms or your recent travel history, the first step is to call your physician’s office, visit a fever clinic or use UH Virtual Visit.
+A physician will determine your risk, the level of care you need, and whether you should be tested for COVID-19.

 Enter off Cedar Rd. onto Landerbrook Drive (between Cedar and Brainard Rd.).